OBOAcademy/obook/docs/reference/glossary-of-terms.md

 Knowledge Graph Change Language (KGCL) is a [data model](#Data model) for communicating desired changes to an ontology.
 It can also be used to communicate differences between two ontologies.
 See [KGCL docs](https://github.com/INCATools/kgcl).

 #### Knowledge Graph
 A network of real-world entities (i.e., objects, events, situations, and concepts) that illustrates the relationships between them.
-Knowledge graphs (in the ontologies world) are thought of as real data built using an ontology as a framework.
+Knowledge graphs (in relation to ontologies) are thought of as real data built using an ontology as a framework.

 #### Label
 Usually refers to a human-readable label corresponding to the `rdfs:label` [predicate](#predicate).
 Labels are typically unique per ontology.
 In OBO Format and in the bio-ontology literature, labels are sometimes called [Names](#Name).
 Sometimes in the machine learning literature, and in databases such as Neo4J, "label" actually refers to a [Category](#Category).